casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 ## Unsubscribing from Events

-In many cases, an application may need to unsubscribe after a certain amount of time, or may want to unsubscribe from some events but not others.
+In many cases, an application may need to unsubscribe after a certain time or may want to unsubscribe from some events but not others.
 The Casper SDKs provide this ability with the `unsubscribe` function:

 <Tabs>